Updated April 2022

 The Elephant Rock is believed to have formed in one of the island’s many volcanic eruptions but it considered especially active for such a popular living location.
 However, the last significant eruption was in 1973 and due to a full evacuation, the population has still not reached those numbers again.

 The elephant is a basalt rock structure and its texture adds even more authenticity as it resembles the skin of an elephant.
 Basalt is very common in Iceland.
-Some of the more famous ones are found in Reynisfjara Black Sand Beach, Svartifoss Waterfall and Gerðuberg on Snæfellsnes.
+Some of the more famous ones are found in Reynisfjara Black Sand Beach, Svartifoss Waterfall and Gerðuberg on Snaefellsnes.

-How to visit the Elephant Rock?
+How to visit the Westman Island’s Elephant Rock?

-Fun Fact About Iceland’s Elephant Rock
+Fun Facts About the Iceland’s Elephant Rock

 - Elephant Rock sticks out from Dalfjall Mountain.
 Which is the second highest summit of Vestmannaeyjar islands.